987839088534212

 While ER nursing is considered a nursing specialization, ER nurses are all of the above and more.

-Sometimes it’s pretty obvious, like when a patient comes in mid-heart attack or bleeding out from a car accident.
+In some cases, treatment might be obvious, like when a patient comes in mid-heart attack or bleeding out from a car accident.

 Because triage can be such a difficult job and requires extensive knowledge and experience, veteran nurses with years of experience under their belts usually handle this process.
+One of the biggest benefits of being an ER nurse is the opportunity to make a difference and save lives.

 whats it like to be an er nurse